jetstream-cloud/js2docs/docs/migration/migration_overview.md

 Jetstream1 will remain online through the end of July 2022.
 We are no longer accepting any new allocations on Jetstream1 as Jetstream2 has entered operations phase.

+!!! warning ""

-!!! note "There will be no extension beyond July 31 for Jetstream1.
-All allocations will be disabled and denied access at that time."
+    There will be no extension beyond July 31 for Jetstream1.
+All allocations will be disabled and denied access at that time.

 We strongly recommend users migrate to JS2 as soon as possible.
 VMs on JS1 will continue running as long as you have a valid allocation there BUT only until it is decommissioned.
-The TACC cloud of JS1 will likely be taken down in stages prior to the IU cloud.
+The TACC cloud of JS1 will likely be taken down in stages **prior** to the IU cloud.

 ## What Researchers should know before migrating